Columbus Airport (Georgia): 1979 to 2000

 Columbus Metropolitan Airport would begin to see an increase in regional airline services following the Airline Deregulation Act of 1978.
 The first of these was Atlantic Southeast Airlines (ASA), which got its start operating five flights from Columbus to Atlanta on June 27, 1979, using a fleet of three de Havilland Canada DHC-6 Twin Otters.
 ASA would go on to operate the route as one of the inaugural routes of Delta Connection regional services in 1984.
 Other short-lived regional services to operate out of Columbus included Northwest Airlink and Eastern Metro Express.
 A new terminal building was completed on June 2, 1991, at the cost of $12 million to replace the original terminal built in the 1940s, though the old control tower was used by the FAA for several months following the opening of the new complex due to complications in lease agreements.
-Delta's last mainline flights were in the autumn of 1995, terminating by the release of their December timetable.
+Delta's discontinued its mainline flights in the autumn of 1995, terminating by the release of their December timetable.
 The first Thunder in the Valley Air Show was hosted by the airport in April 1997.